jgoerner/PySchool/03-boilerplating/ressources/Readme.md

-# Ressources for "Boilerplating with Python" :card_index:
+# Ressources for "Boilerplating with Python" :globe_with_meridians:
 How to get rid of repepetive work and bootstrap your productivity

 ## Videos :movie_camera: